smorin/py-launch-blueprint/CONTRIBUTING.md

 - Include tests for your changes
 - Ensure that all tests pass
 - Update the documentation as needed

+## Code of Conduct

+We are committed to fostering a welcoming and inclusive community.
+Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) when participating in the project.

 - **Follow the conventional commit guidelines** (see below)

 ## Conventional Commits